 1. Lisbon, Portugal

-Thinking about a short-haul holiday, and perhaps a city break?
+Are you thinking about a short-haul holiday, and perhaps a city break?
 Lisbon is an excellent choice.
 Less than a three-hour flight from the UK, the temperatures in April hover around 20°C, the days are long and sunny, and the characterful streets aren’t yet jam-packed with tourists.
 Europe’s westernmost capital has everything you need for a city break, and you can easily spend a whole week here.

 The city beautifully juxtaposes old and new.
 The steep hills and cobbled alleys are served by ancient trams that rattle along and, in the historic cafés, it’s easy to think you’ve stepped back in time.
 But the new museums, sleek metro lines, and vibrant waterfront are wonderfully modern.
 Intriguing hidden corners, bustling markets, and an excellent food scene make Lisbon even more appealing.

 On the other end of the spectrum, there’s long-haul travel – and if you’ve ever dreamed about going on a safari, Zambia is a top choice for April.
-Zambia is a far less popular safari destination than its neighbours Botswana and Tanzania, partly due to the quality of the roads and pricey packages.
+Zambia is a less popular safari destination than its neighbours Botswana and Tanzania, partly due to the quality of the roads and pricey packages.
 But if you can get a good deal (and don’t mind a bumpy road), you’re in for an adventure.

 If you want to see lions, leopards, elephants, giraffes, and buffaloes, South Luangwa National Park has one of the highest densities of big game in Africa, and you won’t have to share the view with many other vehicles either.
 The Zambia-Zimbabwe border is also home to Victoria Falls – the largest waterfall in the world by volume – and, in April, views of the cascading waters are truly dazzling.